Pwntus/replicate-support-gpt/README.md

 ⚡️ Nuxt.js [server-side API handlers](server/api), for talking to the Supabase database.

 📦 [Vuetify](https://vuetifyjs.com/en/), a Vue.js component framework for the browser UI.

-The goal is to make ChatGPT answer questions within a limited context, where the context is a relevant secition of a larger documentation.
-To do this we use [embeddings](https://platform.openai.com/docs/guides/embeddings).
-In short, embeddings are tokens converted to vectors that can be used to calculate how closely related two strings are to each other.
-If we split the documentation into chunks and encode them as embeddings in a vector database, we can query relevant documentation chunks later if we use the same encoding on questions.
-The relevant documentation chunks will then be used as context for a ChatGPT session.

 ## Setup Supabase